OpenStreetMapColombia/yourmapswipe-nodejs-workers/README.md

 # nodejs-yourmapswipe-workers
 This repo contains 2 applications: The first one are the workers, the second one is the Mapswipe importer.
 Both run periodically.

-Note: We are aware that set-up is complicated right now, and are raising funds for a stage 2 of Mapswipe, where we will have automated deployments.
+Note: We are aware that set-up is complicated right now, and we are raising funds for a stage 2 of Mapswipe (since this was all developed during a pilot phase), where we will have automated deployments.
 If you wish to contribute to this, please contact pete.masters@london.msf.org.

 #Add the following to your rc.local file on linux to make it auto start if your server restarts: